 Doesn't come with booklet showing exercises, but you can find plenty of online instruction.

 Includes large poster with photos of exercises.
-Suggestions include moves for beginning, intermediate. and advanced users.
+Suggestions include moves for beginner, intermediate, and advanced users.
 Beloved by those who like to do Pilates while traveling.
 Comes with carrying pouch.

 The Pilates ring is often known by another name in Pilates circles: the magic circle.
 The magic circle is an accessory designed to provide added resistance when performing certain exercises.
 While you don’t need a ring to perform Pilates movements, it’s a great add-on for increasing tension and making a workout more challenging.